-This tutorial requires a BeagleBone Black running the Angstrom distribution.
+This tutorial requires a BeagleBone Black running the Angstrom or Debian distribution.
 Other distributions may work, but are not tested as part of this tutorial.

 For stand-alone projects with no network connection, you will not be able to keep the time when the power goes out.
 So in this project we will show you how to add a low cost battery-backed RTC to your BBB to keep time!